 Do you want your cupcakes to last forever?
 Okay, not really.
 While it’s technically true that cupcakes can last indefinitely in the freezer, it doesn’t mean they will have the same texture and flavor a few years down the road.

-When it comes to storing cupcakes in the freezer, the best timeframe to consume is within six months.
+When it comes to storing cupcakes in the freezer, the best timeframe to consume them is within six months.
 After that, the cupcakes may start to deteriorate a bit.
 But really – who is going to take longer than six months to devour cupcakes?

 When it comes time to eat your precious baked treat, simply leave it on the counter for around 15 to 20 minutes, and it should be defrosted enough to enjoy once more.